Atom-Learning/components/.github/ISSUE_TEMPLATE/request-a-feature.md

 ---
-name: Request a component
+name: Request a feature
-about: Please use this issue to track the components you are contributing to the design system
+about: Please use this issue to track the features you are contributing to the design system
-title: 'Component request: [COMPONENT]'
+title: 'Feature request: [COMPONENT_NAME]'
 labels: ''
 assignees: thomasdigby, andoulla, hollg
 ---

+## Component Name(\*) or Feature Name

+Please include the component name that you are amending or the suggested name if it is a new component/feature

 ## Description(\*)